richidubey/JustACode/README.md

 # JustACode
-Mockups and UI design for our application
+Mockups and UI designs for our application

+Current Design ideas:

+Sign in Page:

+Signup Page with a rotator transition effect: